Skip to content

 What Sets Us Apart?

-UR Medicine's Maternal-Fetal Care cares for and evaluates more than 100 sets of twins each year, and is home to the largest number of perinatologists in the region.
+UR Medicine's Maternal-Fetal Medicine cares for and evaluates more than 100 sets of twins each year, and is home to the largest number of perinatologists in the Rochester metropolitan area and surrounding region.
 We have a method for managing every complication, including TTTS and TAPS monitoring, delivered through a care plan personalized to your needs.

 Our OB/GYN MFM ultrasound unit is certified by the American Institute of Ultrasound in Medicine to perform Level II ultrasounds, a more in-depth evaluation that is needed when carrying twins.